spurcell/docs/docs/data.md

 # Language Basics

-Lo derives its syntax from C and should thus feel familiar to most users; most statements are separated by semicolons and braces are used to delimit blocks.
+Lo shares its basic syntax with C-family languages so it should feel familiar to most users; simple statements are separated by semicolons and compound statements are enclosed in braces.

 ## Data Types